 What can individuals do to encourage senior living homes to embrace diversity?

 When you tour a home, observe the demographic characteristics of the people you see.
 Ask which types of programs are offered for residents of different backgrounds.
-Ask if the home has any Asian residents, LGBT residents or Muslim residents, for example.
+Ask if the home has any Asian residents, LGBTQ residents or Muslim residents, for example.

 If you receive a vague answer, such as “all people are welcome here” or “we comply with all state and federal laws,” chances are good that the home has done little to embrace diversity.